Police Investigate Threat Made Towards Greenfield Church, Also Respond To Concern At Brighton Heights Church

+“When I opened the door and looked outside, the police told me to get back in the house, they had machine guns,” said a neighbor.

-Police say a man made threats to that church, its congregants, and himself.
+Police say a man made threats to the church, its congregants and himself.
 He also allegedly told officers he had multiple firearms.

-Officers responded quickly, and safely moved all of the people out of the church and checked the area for any threats.
-As of Monday morning, no arrests have been made, but police say they will continue to investigate.
+Officers responded quickly and safely moved all of the people out of the church and checked the area for any threats.
+Even though the caller reported multiple firearms, police discovered no credible threat inside the church.
+As of Monday evening, no arrests have been made, but police say they will continue to investigate.

 Meanwhile, right around the same time, police also launched an investigation at St. George’s Ukrainian Catholic Church in the city’s Brighton Heights neighborhood.